40 Customer Service Tools You've Never Heard Of (But Should Be Using)

 Boei’s a fully customizable widget that brings together all your customer’s communication channels, plus adds features that help you capture more leads.

-Customize it to meet your team’s needs, embed few lines of code anywhere on your site, then start seeing improvements in terms of customer interactions almost immediately.
+Customize it to meet your team’s needs, embed a few lines of code anywhere on your site, then start seeing improvements in terms of customer interactions almost immediately.

 Email, chat, phone, and social media – it integrates everything seamlessly.